tfjmp/website/content/authors/admin/_index.md

 ---
 <style>body {text-align: justify}</style>

-I am an Associate Professor at the [University of Oxford](https://www.cs.ox.ac.uk/).
+I am an Associate Professor at the [University of Oxford](https://www.cs.ox.ac.uk/), where I am a member of the [Security](https://www.cs.ox.ac.uk/research/security/) and [Systems](https://www.cs.ox.ac.uk/research/cyberphysical/index.html) research themes.
 Previously, I was an Assistant Professor in the [Department of Computer Science](https://www.cs.ubc.ca/) at the [University of British Columbia](https://www.ubc.ca/) and remain affiliated with the [UBC Security & Privacy Group](https://spg.cs.ubc.ca/) and the [Systopia Lab](https://systopia.cs.ubc.ca/), UBC's systems research group.
 My work focuses on the design and implementation of computer systems that are inherently secure, observable, and transparent.
 My research interests include system auditing and accountability, intrusion detection, and performance optimization.
+Recent industry-supported projects include an [Amazon Research Award on provenance-based intrusion detection](https://www.amazon.science/research-awards/recipients/thomas-pasquier) and an [eBPF Foundation Academic Research Grant on secure VM observability](https://ebpf.foundation/ebpf-foundation-awards-100000-in-academic-research-grants-to-advance-ebpf-developer-tools-and-security/).